SpiroSmart | UX design + research

 The initial UI design was made by the engineer on the project.
 An animated ball was used as an air flow indicator during a spirometry test.
 Though effective, the app was still missing pieces that would make the experience more intuitive such as guidance through a testing procedure.

 Work load for illustrations and content was split between myself and my teammate, while we both agreed on a new visual style with my lead.
 Ultimately, we went with default iOS colors due to lack of time to do a complete re-branding of the product.
 The clean and minimal style worked to our advantage for this round because it allows us to direct attention to the content.
 We also decided to stray from the generic blue and green color schemes that most health companies use in order to stand out.
-Moreover, for this particular round of design, our primary goal is to improve content rather than visual style.
+Moreover, for the MVP, our primary goal is focused on more on the tutorial and procedure rather than visual style.
 Keeping it minimal also declutters the screen with more white space, making it easier to read for our target users who are in the age group of 45+ years.
-Text was also stripped out to better accommodate a global audience by relying more on visuals.

 Testing the new design